Festival Hall – Melbourne’s eighth largest live entertainment venue ranked by capacity – is quietly being marketed for sale.

-More recently, the Red Hot Chili Peppers, Justin Timberlake, The Foo Fighters, Ed Sheeran and Lorde have performed there.
+More recently, the Red Hot Chili Peppers, Justin Timberlake, The Foo Fighters, Ed Sheeran and Lorde performed there.

-For Sale sign hangs for the first time in more than a century – as West Melbourne reinvents
+For Sale sign hangs for the first time in more than a century

-The 3460 sqm stadium is walking distance to Southern Cross train station, in a pocket of the city which has seen a wave of new construction since 2000.
+The 3460 sqm stadium is walking distance to Southern Cross station in a pocket of the city which has seen a wave of new construction since 2000.

-Festival Hall is less than 500 metres from MAB’s Newquay, Marvel Stadium and Victoria Harbour – all places Melburnians wouldn’t have frequented 30 years ago.
+The address is less than 500 metres from MAB’s Newquay, Marvel Stadium and Victoria Harbour – all places Melburnians wouldn’t have frequented 30 years ago.

 …and gateway to Docklands and E-Gate